alchitry/alchitry.github.io/content/tutorials/lucid_v1/io-element.md

 The value from the counter is fed into the edge detector.
 The pulse from the edge detector is fed into the decimal counter.
 The decimals from the decimal counter are sent to the multi-digit driver.
 Finally, the multi-digit driver is connected to the actual display.

 This is what is so cool about FPGAs.
-Each one of these modules operates completely independently from one another since they all exist in hardware!
+Each one of these modules operates completely independently of one another since they all exist in hardware!

 This example is fairly complicated, but by breaking down the problem in little chunks (modules) we were able to create a design that is relatively easy to understand and flexible for future upgrades.